eleazarbr/project-skeleton/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project uses Laravel and Vue in their latest versions.
+This project uses Laravel and Vue in their LTS versions.

 Additionally, code fixers and linters were added to maintain a standard in the code base.